OliverACollins/test/README.md

 ```

 ## Parameters
-In order to vary the strength of each grid illusion, there are a number of parameters for each illusion that can be set.
+In order to vary the strength of each grid illusion, there are a number of parameters that can be set for the illusions.
 Examples of these arguments include:
 - `cells`: sets the number of cells in the grid (although, this argument will be influenced visually by the `grid_zoom` argument by default)
 - `size`: determines the size of the grid illusion (in pixels)
 - `grid_zoom`: applies a zoom function to the grid to ensure a more natural grid appearance
 - `grid_width`: specifies the width of the grid lines (both vertical and horizontal dimensions)
 - `blur_strength`: mostly relevant to the Bergen illusion, this controls the Gaussian blur on the image (set to 0 by default for the Hermann and scintillating illusions)
 - `vertical_colour`: change the colour of the vertical grid lines.
-Here, you can use [HTML colour names](https://www.w3schools.com/tags/ref_colornames.asp) or [HEX codes](https://www.color-hex.com/), ensuring that such HEX codes are inputted as a string
+Here, as with any of the colour arguments, you can use [HTML colour names](https://www.w3schools.com/tags/ref_colornames.asp) or [HEX codes](https://www.color-hex.com/), ensuring that such HEX codes are inputted as a string
 - `horizontal_colour`: change the colour of the vertical grid lines
 - `save`: allows one to change the filename (and file path) for the illusion image.
 It is crucial to specify the file extension (e.g., .png, .jpg, .tiff, .pdf)